aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 >
 > Some input schemas like `JobTemplate`, `PodTemplate`, `ContainerSpec` and others technically follow the `ListFromDict` pattern, but there is an important difference:
 >
-> * In a `JobTemplate`, `PodTemplate`, `ContainerSpec` etc. only a predefined list of keys will be picked up and processed by the template.
+> * In a `JobTemplate`, `PodTemplate`, `ContainerSpec` etc. only a predefined list of keys will be picked up and processed.
-> * In a `ListFromDict` input, arbitrary keys and values are taken as-is, converted into a list, indented, and processed through tpl.
+> * In a `ListFromDict` input, arbitrary keys and values are valid input and processed through tpl.

 ## ContainerSpec
 This section explains which values can be set when the "ContainerSpec" input schema is used.